This page has been created as a resource for instructors and will be updated as the situation changes.

 Ⓧ Require face coverings if not required by campus

-You’re allowed to request that students wear a face covering in your classroom but it is not okay to exclude, retaliate or penalize those who choose not to, if campus policy does not require face coverings.
+- If face coverings are not required by campus, you’re allowed to request that students wear a face covering in your classroom but it is not okay to exclude, retaliate or penalize those who choose not to.

 Ⓧ Share information about positive cases

 University Health Services has a process for notifying students and employees of potential exposures.
 You should not communicate about positive cases without express written authorization from UHS due to privacy concerns.
 UHS will continue contact tracing and case investigation for positive cases; in general, vaccinated individuals who come in close contact with a positive case will still be contacted, and would not typically be quarantined if they remain asymptomatic.
 Depending on the nature of the case and the exposure, these contacts may also be tested.

 A: When face coverings are required campus-wide, you may want to start your classes with a reminder about the latest guidance.
 This could be a verbal reminder and/or a note on the whiteboard or a slide at the beginning of your presentation.
 You may also want to add to your syllabus that “students must adhere to the current campus directives related to COVID-19 and refusal to do so may result in the student being asked to leave.”